-- Use Care When Opening Door or Warmer Drawer (if equipped)-Stand to the side of the appliance when opening the door of a hot oven.
-Let hot air or steam escape before you remove or replace food in the oven/ warmer drawer. - Keep Oven Vent Ducts Unobstructed.
-The oven is vented at the front above the oven door.
+- Use Care When Opening Door Stand to the side of the range when opening the door of a hot oven.
+Let hot air or steam escape before you remove or replace food in the oven. - Keep Oven Vent Ducts Unobstructed.
+The oven is vented between the cooktop and the backguard.
 Touching the surfaces in this area when the oven is operating may cause severe burns.
-Also, do not place plastic or heatsensitive items on or near the oven vent.
-These items could melt or ignite. - Placement of Oven/Warmer Drawer (if equipped) Racks.
-Always place oven racks in desired location while oven/drawer (if equipped) is cool.
+Also, do not place plastic or heat-sensitive items on or near the oven vent.
+These items could melt or ignite.

+- Placement of Oven Racks.
+Always place oven racks in desired location while oven is cool.
 Remove all utensils from the rack before removing rack.
 If rack must be moved while oven is hot, use extreme caution.
 Use potholders and grasp the rack with both hands to reposition.
-Do not let potholders contact the hot oven element or interior of the oven/warmer drawer (if equipped). - Do not use the broiler pan without its insert.
-The broiler pan and grid allow dripping fat to drain and be kept away from the high heat of the broiler. - Do not cover the broiler or warmer drawer (if equipped) grid with aluminum foil.
+Do not let potholders contact the hot oven element or interior of the oven. - Do not use the broiler pan without its insert.
+The broiler pan and grid allow dripping fat to drain and be kept away from the high heat of the broiler. - Do not cover the broiler grid with aluminum foil.
 Exposed fat and grease could ignite. - Do not touch a hot light bulb with a damp cloth.
 Doing so could cause the bulb to break.
-Disconnect the appliance or turn off the power to the appliance before removing and replacing light bulb.
+Disconnect the range or turn off the power to the range before removing and replacing light bulb. - Protective Liners Do not use aluminum foil to line oven bottom or any other part of the range.
+Only use aluminum foil as recommended for baking if used as a cover placed on the food.
+Any other use of protective liners or aluminum foil may result in a risk of electric shock or fire or a short circuit.